apartmenttherapy/.github/PULL_REQUEST_TEMPLATE.md

 * [ ] Relevant documentation updated in Slite

 Also consider this PR's impact on architecture and security; AMP, Apple News, RSS; SEO, GA, performance and accessibility.

+Please see [Post Merge](https://apartmenttherapy.slite.com/app/docs/88ULglsAB9) for additional responsibilities after this PR is merged.